Concrete is in our blood.

-Commercial concrete is a Raffin Construction Company specialty.
+Concrete is in our blood.
 You might have a building project that you need to have the foundations and slabs constructed.
 Maybe your concrete is a composite deck infill on the 38th floor of a downtown high-rise building.
-Raffin Construction has been building with concrete for over a hundred years and after five generations we are still building it strong.
+Raffin has been building with concrete for over a hundred years, and after five generations we are still building it strong.

 Concrete for Building Foundations

 After laying the foundation, a concrete floor slab must be laid.
-The building’s concrete floor slab usually is a simple concrete slab placed directly onto the ground.
-The challenges for the slab depend on the proposed floor finishes such as tile, carpet, polished concrete, etc. and the moisture mitigation that is therefore involved.
-Most floor slabs have a 6 to 15 mil. thick plastic vapor barrier to keep moisture from migrating up from the sub-base below the slab to the top surface of the slab.
-In some instances, depending on the construction schedule, admixtures can be added to the concrete to trap the internal moisture inside the slab and keep it from mitigating to the surface.
+The building’s concrete floor slab is typically a simple concrete slab placed directly onto the ground.
+The challenges for the slab depend on the proposed floor finishes (such as tile, carpet, or polished concrete) and the moisture mitigation that is therefore involved.
+Most floor slabs have a 6 to 15 mil. thick plastic vapor barrier to keep moisture from migrating up from the sub-base below to the surface of the slab.
+In some instances, depending on the construction schedule, admixtures can be added to the concrete to trap the internal moisture inside the slab and keep it from reaching the surface.

 Logistically Challenging Concrete Projects